From the seventies to the early eighties I was a member of the Elmshorner Modellbau Club.

 1964: I don’t have many memories of that year.
 I also couldn’t find any photographs.
 I started playing guitar in 1962.
 More about that is in another post.
 So I guess I spent most of my time on it.
 I also did something with electronics.
 It was mainly about circuits for remote control, but also about detector-receivers for radio reception.
 We certainly went to Kaltenkirchen a lot to fly our glider models there.

 1963: In the meantime, our interest in a powered radio-controlled model grew again.
 In the “Modell” magazine we saw the picture of the “Tele-Pilot”.
 It was a design of Heinz Siegle and offered by the “Engel-Modellbau” company (it no longer exists today).
 At the Vietzke model shop we found the “Engel”-catalog and we ordered the kit.
+Here is the page of a later catalog.
 The price was not too high.
-It was a bigger model with a five-foot wingspan and a large dihedral.
+It was a bigger model with a 65 inch wingspan and a large dihedral.
 We were convinced that this model had to fly well.
 In our opinion this big plane needed a big engine.
 So, an OS-Max 29 with 5cc displacement was ordered.

 Since our garage was now occupied by our car, it could no longer be used as our workshop.
 Fortunately we were able to free a corner in our cellar room and install a workbench there.
 When the kit arrived, we started the assembly in our new cellar workshop.
 It went together without any problems.
 The following picture shows the completed uncovered frame without radio and engine installed:

 The next picture shows me presenting the frame in front of our chicken house: